openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -14

    * changed Batch Issuance endpoint to differentiate between issuance Credential Configuration, Credential Dataset and instances of Credentials with different key material
+   * changed Credential Endpoint to enable requesting multiple instances of a particular Credential Configuration and Dataset with different cryptographic material

    -13